 Independent Legal Representation

-She has been represented by independent legal counsel who is not employed or related by family to the agency or intended parent.
-A legal clearance letter from the independent attorney must confirm that the consultation was conducted in her native language.
-Such a letter is sufficient evidence that she received independent legal advice.
+She is represented by an independent legal counsel who is not employed or related by family to the agency or intended parent.
+The independent attorney must provide a legal clearance letter confirming that they conducted the consultation in her native language.
+This letter serves as sufficient evidence that she received independent legal advice.

 Contracts